venam/blog/_posts/2015-09-25-group-work.markdown

 for its best.

-Consequently, I always try, indirectly, to remind other members of the values we have, of how they fit in, of our joy and pride.
+Consequently, I always try, indirectly, to remind members of the values we have, of how they fit in, of our joy and pride.